Rose Caron

-Rose Caron (17 November 1857 – 9 April 1930) was a French operatic soprano.
+Rose Caron (17 November 1857 – 9 April 1930) was a French operatic dramatic soprano.

 Early life

-Caron was born on 17 November 1857 at Monnerville and studied at the Paris Conservatoire, but was not taken on at the Paris Opera; her husband, an accompanist, encouraged her to take lessons from Marie Sasse who helped her to get engagements at the opera in Brussels (having made her concert debut in 1880).
+Caron was born on 17 November 1857 in Monnerville.
+She studied at the Paris Conservatoire, but was not accepted into the Paris Opera.
+Her husband, an accompanist, encouraged her to take lessons from Marie Sasse.
+With Sasse's help, Caron secured engagements at the opera in Brussels following her concert debut in 1880.